Property Tax Exemptions: Seniors, Veterans And Others Who Qualify

 Homestead Exemptions

-If taxpayers are using a home as a primary residence, they may qualify for a homestead exemption.
-The majority of states have a homestead property tax exemption that allows you to protect a certain amount of the value of your primary property from taxes.
-This can be structured to either allow you to exclude a flat amount or a percentage of your taxable value.
+Taxpayers using a home as a primary residence may qualify for a homestead exemption.
+Most states have a homestead property tax exemption that allows you to protect a certain amount of your primary property’s value from taxes.
+You can structure the exemption to either exclude a flat amount or a percentage of your taxable value.
 This limits the maximum amount you have to pay in real estate taxes.

 Depending on your state, you may be able to protect $5,000 – $500,000 of your principal residence's value.
 A handful of states, including New Jersey, don’t offer any homestead exemption.